rajbos/local-setup/README.md

 # local-setup
-Repository with all info about my local setup and install scripts to use
+Repository with all info about my local setup and install scripts to use.

 # Software to install
 Todo: Export package.json from Chocolatey to this repo through the [UI](https://docs.chocolatey.org/en-us/chocolatey-gui/user-interface/main-window/actions/export)